Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Will baking soda mixed with vinegar scratch a stainless steel sink, if used for cleaning?

 I doubt it, I've used a huge lot of Ajax (with bleach) to clean mine and never had a problem.
 Test a small corner of the sink with the baking soda and vinegar to see, but I don't see it causing a problem.

 I would use a non scratch pad that you can buy at any grocery store along with your mixture of baking soda and vinegar.
 I use the non scratch pads all the time for cleaning item that I don't want sratched.

 Mix your baking soda with water.
 Mixing it with vinegar neutralizes it; it is just a waste.
-The point of a stainless steel sink is that is tough; you don`t have to worry about scratching them with normal household products.

 Last month, Connie from Paintsville, KY, posted a tip about cleaning a toilet with baking soda and red wine vinegar.
 Several TF readers asked for more specifics (how much of each product do you use?), but I never saw Connie's answer.
 Does anyone know?

 I would just put in the baking soda, and then add the vinegar carefully...because it will fizz like crazy when it hits the baking soda, and you don't want a smelly, fizzy mess on your floor. :-)

 Why not just experiment yourself?

 Can you use vinegar or baking soda to clean stainless steel appliances and granite counter tops?